Planning a trip to Italy? Or have you already booked your flights?

 Food in Italy

-Planning your dream trip to Italy would not be complete if you did not plan to try some of the world’s most amazing food.
+Planning your trip to Italy would not be complete if you did not plan to try some of the world’s most amazing food.

 ✪ I love Rome-based Elizabeth Minchilli’s wonderful blog where she shares seasonal recipes and her favourite restaurants.
 She also hosts food tours of Rome and surrounding countryside and has a great series of apps to help you discover her favourite and often off the beaten track restaurants throughout Italy.